How to Treat Scalp Breakouts (Because They Happen)July 19, 2023

 How to Prevent and Treat Scalp Acne

 If you’re suffering from scalp acne, the good news is that it’s treatable.
-From prescriptions to changes you can make to your everyday hair-care routine, getting your scalp breakouts under control is possible.
+From prescriptions to shifts you can make to your everyday hair-care routine, getting your scalp breakouts under control is possible.

-If you’ve noticed what looks like pimples creeping up on your scalp, the first thing you should do is consult with a board-certified dermatologist.
-Not only can they provide a diagnosis, but they can also prescribe shampoos, oral antibiotics or topical ointments to help combat scalp acne.
+If you’ve noticed what seems like pimples cropping up on your scalp, the first thing you should do is consult with a board-certified dermatologist.
+Not only can they provide a diagnosis, they can also prescribe shampoos, oral antibiotics or topical ointments to help combat scalp acne.

 While an OTC benzoyl peroxide spot treatment may help in some cases, a more concentrated prescription might be needed in order to penetrate the scalp’s thick skin.
 What’s more, if you have a particularly painful pimple or cyst on your scalp, your dermatologist may recommend alternatives, such as getting a cortisone shot or draining the fluid.

 If you’re concerned about drying out your scalp, Dr. Nazarian says not to worry.
 “The scalp is one of the oiliest places on the body; it's not going to dry out.”
-That said, your hair follicles can.
-It’s important to focus your shampoo on the scalp and then follow up with a conditioner to keep your hair hydrated.
+Conversely, your hair strands are prone to dryness.
+To prevent dry hair, it's important to focus your shampoo on the scalp instead of the lengths of your hair, and always follow up with a conditioner.

 While washing your hair more often is a potential solution to scalp acne, if you’re using the wrong products, it could exacerbate the problem.
 Therefore, you may actually need to take a break from certain shampoos or other hair products.
 Dr. Kappel warns that there are many shampoos, dry shampoos, leave-in conditioners, hair gels and hair sprays that leave a pore-clogging residue on your scalp.

-Tip #4: Pick Shampoos That Treat Scalp Acne
+Tip 4: Select Shampoos That Treat Scalp Acne

 If you suffer from scalp acne, try to steer clear of occlusive hair gels or pomades that can block oil glands and lead to breakouts.
 Instead, look for shampoos and conditioners formulated with either salicylic or glycolic acid (keratolytics!) to help slough away dead surface skin cells and exfoliate the scalp area.
 We recommend the Redken Extreme Hair Strengthening Shampoo, which contains salicylic acid and is great for targeting acne on the scalp.